A recent study reaffirms that starting antiretroviral therapy soon after HIV diagnosis leads to faster viral suppression.

-We walk you through the most recent updates to official guidelines issued by the U.S. Department of Health and Human Services on the treatment and care of people living with HIV.
+The latest update to official guidelines issued by the U.S. Department of Health and Human Services occurred within the adult/adolescent guidelines on June 3.

 May 20, 2021: HIV testing and prevalence trends in the U.S.; groups at higher risk for losing viral suppression; intent vs. reality in making clinic appointments; transitioning from pediatric to adult HIV care.